Share a Map

 In the time leading up to the sporting event, you can collect new data to add to your map—for example, add a layer showing Red Deer accommodations and another layer showing restaurants.

-In this lesson, you got your map of recreation facilities in Red Deer clearly documented, approved, and shared with the public.
+In this tutorial, you got your map of recreation facilities in Red Deer clearly documented, approved, and shared with the public.
 What's next?

 You can also explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are listed below.
 Some require an organizational account with publishing or administrative privileges and may consume credits.